What is safeguarding?

 Upon being informed of a safeguarding concern, the Safeguarding Officer must act promptly.
 Generally, the first DSO to be informed will take the lead on the case, unless there is a reason otherwise.
 Where the parents/guardians/emergency contact of the individual concerned is not the cause of concern they should be the first port of contact.

-Where it is thought that the vulnerable person in question is potentially at immediate risk of significant harm, a referral will be made to the relevant authorities (i.e. social services, Police Scotland) as a matter of urgency.
-(Please see flowchart in Section 5 of this policy).
+Where it is thought that the vulnerable person in question is potentially at immediate risk of significant harm, a referral will be made to the relevant authorities (i.e. social services, Police Scotland) as a matter of urgency (see contact details below).

 The Safeguarding Officer will manage the situation on an ongoing basis, putting any necessary monitoring or support in place for the individual concerned and relevant staff members, as well as being an ongoing point of contact for the individual, their family, and the relevant authorities.